• Skip to main content

 Can I Use Frozen Rhubarb?

-When it's in season I use fresh rhubarb for this crisp recipe.
+When it's in season I use fresh rhubarb for this rhubarb crisp with oats recipe.
 Harvested fresh rhubarb stores well in the fridge for up to 10 days, so you can make this recipe a few times!
 (At least that's how my brain works.)

 However, frozen rhubarb actually works really well with this crisp.
 The tapioca thickens it perfectly as well as any extra liquid it might extract due to freezing.